Opportunities for young people

 A brighter future - for you and for wildlife

 Do you want to gain new skills and experience for work, while doing something positive for the environment?
 Our range of programmes and courses could be just what you’re looking for.

 Our Bright Future offers placements, courses and projects for young people aged 11-24.
-You'll get practical experience, learn loads of new skills and you don’t need to be a wildlife expert - anybody can get involved!
+You will gain practical experience, learn loads of new skills and you don’t need to be a wildlife expert - anybody can get involved!

 Work experience & volunteering

-We offer an AQA Accredited Wild Skills course at 2 locations, Grove Park in Weston Super Mare and Grow Wilder in Bristol.
-This hands-on program gives opportunities for practical experience and skills alongside environmental learning to engage students in ecological land management and wildlife gardening tasks as well as improving their confidence and wellbeing.
+We offer an AQA Accredited Wild Skills course at two locations; Grove Park in Weston Super Mare and Grow Wilder in Bristol.

 I enjoyed the project - it feels really good to help make a home for animals who might not have one.
 My favourite bit was doing the sawing and working with a hammer.